ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 ### Linux Preparations using the tar file

 First, you should copy the original Aquaria folder game.
 The randomizer will possibly modify the game so that the original game will stop working.
-Copying the folder will guarantee that the original game keep on working.
+Copying the folder will guarantee that the original game keeps on working.

-Untar the Aquaria randomizer release and copy every extracted files in the Aquaria game folder.
+Untar the Aquaria randomizer release and copy all extracted files in the Aquaria game folder.
 The extracted files are those:
 - aquaria_randomizer
 - override (directory)
 - usersettings.xml
+- cacert.pem

-If there is conflict between file in the original game folder and the extracted files, you should override the original files with the one of the extracted randomizer files.
+If there is a conflict between file in the original game folder and the extracted files, you should override the original files with the one of the extracted randomizer files.

 Then, you should use your system package manager to install liblua5, libogg, libvorbis, libopenal and libsdl2.